16 and 17 November 2023

 Register here

-REGISTER BEFORE 15 OCTOBER 2023 / FREE ADMISSION
+REGISTER BEFORE 9th of NOVEMBER 2023 / FREE ADMISSION

 Divided into several interactive sessions, we will exchange experiences, methods and future visions based on local practice, and formulate solutions to be recorded for a publication about the conference.